 Iber Exchange is a program of Mid Atlantic Arts in collaboration with Ibermúsicas and made possible through the generous support from the National Endowment for the Arts’ Regional Touring Program.

-Ibermúsicas is a nongovernmental organization dedicated to supporting the diversity and growth of the Iberoamerican music sector.
-Members include Brazil, Chile, Colombia, Costa Rica, Ecuador, Mexico, Panama, Paraguay, Peru, Portugal, Spain, and Uruguay.
+Ibermúsicas is a multilateral governmental organization dedicated to supporting the diversity and growth of the Iberoamerican music sector.
+Members include Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, Mexico, Panama, Paraguay, Peru, Portugal, Spain, and Uruguay.
 Ibermúsicas provides grants to support the mobility and development of musicians in their member countries.

 Support for Iber Exchange is provided by the National Endowment for the Arts in collaboration with Ibermúsicas.

-Presenter Grant Support: Artists selected for the program through the Ibermúsicas open call will tour the mid-Atlantic region with the assistance of Ibermúsicas between July 1, 2023 and June 30, 2024.
-Nonprofit mid-Atlantic presenters who provided letters of invitation to these artists when they applied to Ibermúsicas will be eligible for grant support from Mid Atlantic Arts for up to 50% of the negotiated artist fee.
-Grants will generally range between $2,000 – $8,000 per presenter.
-Details on artists selected will be promoted so that additional presenters interested in joining the tours can do so with grant support.
+- Artists selected for the Iber Exchange touring roster through the Ibermúsicas open call will tour through Mid Atlantic Arts’ grantmaking region between July 1, 2024 and June 30, 2025.
+Eligible presenters who provided letters of invitation to these selected artists when they applied to Ibermúsicas will be eligible for grant support from Mid Atlantic Arts.

-- Details on artists selected will be made available on the Mid Atlantic Arts website in February 2023 so that additional eligible Mid-Atlantic nonprofit presenters interested in joining the tours may do so with grant support, should funds allow.
+- Details on artists selected for the roster will also be promoted starting in January 2024 so that additional presenters interested in joining the tours can do so with grant support, should funds allow.

-All presenters interested in receiving grant subsidies and forming part of selected tours must submit their online grant form by April 25, 2023.
-The online form requests details about their organization and the engagement, including planned artist-involved community engagement.
+All presenters interested in receiving grant subsidies and forming part of selected tours must submit an offer letter to the tour agent by April 15, 2024.
+After submitting the letter, presenters must fill out an online form that requests details about their organization and the engagement, including planned artist-involved community engagement.

 In order to receive fee support grants, a presenting organization must:

-- Be based anywhere in the mid-Atlantic jurisdiction: Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Virginia, West Virginia and the U.S. Virgin Islands.
+- Be based anywhere in the Mid Atlantic Arts’ grantmaking region: the District of Columbia, Delaware, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, Virginia, West Virginia, and the U.S. Virgin Islands.